lmchih/autoscaling-webapp-right-way/README.md

 ## Preface

-In this article we are going to learn some common problems and solutions of how to automatically scale the modern web applications.
-It aims to present a good practice/guideline designing a auto-scalable web application.
+In this article we are going to learn some common solutions of how to automatically scale a modern web application.
+It aims to present a good practice/guideline to designing an auto-scalable web application.

-Supposed we have built an online news website, the site traffic usually starts to going up in the morning, and then goes down gradually when the time is closed to the noon.
-An e-commerce site usually suffers sudden burst of traffic especially on holidays like Black Friday.
-These heavy traffic spikes may take down our service in a short time, so we need to know when and how to scale up and down our servers.
+## How does auto-scaling work

+Essentially, auto-scaling works in two steps.
+First, it determines if the current resource availibity matches the resource demand.
+Second, it adjusts the availibility accordingly.
+For example, says we have built a news website, in the morning users causes a demand for 5 servers, but you only have 3 available.
+The auto-scaler should provision two more for you to meet the demand.
+Likewise, when users leave during the night, the auto-scaler should shrink the deployment to 1 or 2 servers to save money.
+To achieve this task, the auto-scaler requires monitoring information, which should be up to date and offer useful information about the status your cloud application.
+A good metric to monitor is one that relates to a single layer of your application.
+For instance, recording how many users want to access your service via a load balancer would be good.
+Monitoring CPU usage of a single unit, however, may be a bad idea since in case of under-provisioning, it does not shows how many additional resources is needed, only that there is a problem.
+A simple auto-scaler works in reactive fashion: resource availability is modified as the reaction when the threshold value has been passed.
+The typical reaction would be like:

+* Add `X` servers
+* wait until they have booted completely, and
+* investigate if the resource availability matches demands, repeating as needed.

 ## Auto-Scaling Checklist